DIYbiosphere/sphere/_labs/BioArtLaboratories/BioArtLaboratories.md

 BioArt Laboratories has been founded in 2011 by Jalila Essaïdi.
 In 2012, it established physical foothold in Eindhoven.
 At the moment the team consists of 30 enthusiastic people all with a different background and expertise.
 BioArt Laboratories keeps growing rapidly

----
-Text taken from initiative's website
+\*Text taken from initiative's website